-- Why is It More Common When Pregnant?
+- Why Is It More Common During Pregnancy?

 - DVT Sign and Symptoms

-- Who is Most At the Risk of Getting DVT?
+- Who Is at Risk of Getting DVT During Pregnancy?

 - Can Deep Vein Thrombosis Affect Labour?